 In recent years, salt water pool systems have risen in popularity compared to traditional chlorine pools.
 There are many reasons for this shift.
 For one, salt water systems are often less harsh on your eyes and skin.
 Many owners note that the water feels softer and smoother in a salt water pool compared to a pool with chlorine.
 One of the biggest benefits of these swimming pools is the reduced cost of pool supplies since they do not require you to purchase chlorine.
 However, even as these pools become more popular, there are still many misconceptions about how they function.

-Here are the basics of how a salt water pool works:
+Here are the basics of how these pool systems work:

 Salt Water Pools are Not Chlorine-Free

 The biggest misconception about salt water systems is that it means the pool does not have any chlorine in it.
 The fact is that chlorine is the best chemical compound for keeping pool water clean and clear.
 The big difference between salt water pool systems and traditional chlorine pools is not the presence of chlorine, but how it is added to the pool.